vdamewood/siliko/Readme.txt

 * parenthetic expressions, such as "2 * (3 + 4)".
 * Random number generation using a d operator to simulate dice rolls. such as "3d6" or "1d20".
-* Functions, currently XVcalc supports a basic abs() function.
-Function handling is slightly buggy right now, however.
+* Functions, currently XVcalc supports  abs() and sqrt() functions.
-XVCalc ignores space and tab characters in its input.
+* XVCalc ignores space and tab characters in its input.

 The following features are planned for future versions: